What To Take For Hiking? Just Your Sense of Adventure (and These Essentials)!

 • GU gel *Fast sugar

 INSIDER TIP!
-We are both are Wilderness First Responder certified.
+We are both Wilderness First Responder certified.
 This is a valuable resource for learning ways to help you and others on the trail when a crisis is happening and help is far away.
 The NOLS two-day course is offered at various locations including your local REI.
 Dress rehearsing crisis situations trains your brain for potential trail mishaps.

 Some of the best gear for hiking the Manitou Incline is a hat!